 - Rinse skin with cool water after shaving to reduce skin inflammation from shaving.

-Apply a soothing moisturizer after shaving to minimize skin irritation and keep skin soft and pliable such as my Daily Moisturizing Face Cream that comes in my Ultimate Acne Kit, or my Natural Body Lotion.
+- Apply a soothing moisturizer after shaving to minimize skin irritation and keep skin soft and pliable such as my Daily Moisturizing Face Cream that comes in my Ultimate Acne Kit, or my Natural Body Lotion for ingrown body hair.

 - If you use an electric razor, set it to leave a slight stubble so that hair is not shaved at the skin level.

 The redness and inflammation from an ingrown hair can leave a temporary or permanent mark when it heals.
 Skin inflammation of any sort always activates the melanin producing cells called melanocytes.
 If you have dark skin, or if you are in the sun and your skin produces melanin (a tan), that melanin can drop into the deeper skin layer (the dermis) where it can stay for a long time.